ChainTerra/chainterra.github.io/README.md

 ## About Us
 We are a dedicated team of data scientists and mathematicians with a passion for blockchain and distributed ledger technologies.
 We have over a decade of research experience in advanced data analytics and cutting-edge computing.
 We developed ChainPool with the goal of making digital currency mining more profitable for hobby level, professional and industrial-scale operations.

-By making blockchain network validation more efficient we hope to drive economic growth among POW networks and foster innovation and entrepreneurship in the blockchain sector.
+By making blockchain network validation more efficient we hope to drive economic growth among PoW networks and foster innovation and entrepreneurship in the blockchain sector.